j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

 All this to say that applying oracles to evaluate what you find as you test, is a lot more involved than checking things off a list.

-# How do you record what you notice and decide and do while testing? {.small}
+## How do you record what you notice and decide and do while testing?

 The only way I know how to do this and do it well, is by taking good notes.
 Screenshots and videos are great supporting materials, but they don't capture your thoughts, your feelings, your decisions.
 And if you're going to watch a narrated video of a test session, you might as well do the testing yourself.